Family & Household Crypto Portfolio: One Dashboard, Separate Taxpayers (2026)

 Family & Household Crypto Portfolio: One Dashboard, Separate Taxpayers

-• A household view is great for net worth, risky for tax if it pools members into one basis.
+• A household view is great for net worth but risky for tax if it pools members into one basis.

-• Ownership and cost basis are personal facts — they must survive any household roll-up.
+• Ownership and cost basis are personal facts that must survive any household roll-up.

-• Per-person records first; household view on top — never the reverse.
+• Per-person records come first and the household view sits on top, never the reverse.

-• Tax unit (household vs individual) is strictly jurisdiction-specific — do not assume.
+• The tax unit (household versus individual) is strictly jurisdiction-specific; do not assume.

-• France taxes the foyer fiscal (couple/minor aggregate there) — a jurisdiction example, not a global rule (see couple, minor).
+• France taxes the foyer fiscal, where a couple and minors aggregate, but that is a jurisdiction example, not a global rule (see couple, minor).

-• Inter-member transfers may carry gift/other consequences — preserve per-person identity, confirm tax.
+• Inter-member transfers may carry gift or other consequences, so preserve per-person identity and confirm the tax treatment.

 Convenient for net worth, dangerous for tax

-A family/household dashboard is useful for a consolidated net-worth picture.
-It becomes dangerous the moment it pools every member's wallets into one cost basis for tax.
-Two reasons:
+A family or household dashboard is useful for a consolidated net-worth picture.
+It becomes dangerous the moment it pools every member's wallets into one cost basis for tax, for two reasons:

 • where individuals are taxed separately, a pooled household figure is wrong for each return;